Friday, November 21, 2025

 Important to note here is the fact that non-citizens already can’t vote.
 It’s illegal in national elections, and you can’t register to vote in Texas unless you’re a citizen.
 Enshrining this amendment in the state constitution is an exercise in masturbation.
 But it’s not simply the hollow sloganeering-as-policy that’s disturbing.
 Several states allow legally resident non-citizens to vote in local elections.
 This, frankly, makes sense.
 Their kids are going to those public schools; they ought to have a voice in who’s on the school board.
 But any chance to be xenophobic is one to be relished by too many Texans.
 Or, rather, to give them the benefit of the doubt, they are swayed by simplistic slogans rather than by thoughtful consideration.

 And that is the problem.
 It’s not that a Republican-controlled legislature wants to flaunt its prejudices and its subservience to the ultra-wealthy—remember that literally every Republican Congresscritter voted against a proposal to raise the marginal tax rate by 2.5% on people making more than a billion dollars a year.
 You read that right, Gentle Reader, “billion,” with a “b.”
 The median family income in the US for 2024 was $83,730.
 Such a family would take a little over 11,943 years (!) to get to a billion.
 Curmie kinda thinks most folks could handle paying 39.5% on taxable income over $1,000,000,000.
-Remember, that’s just on the part that exceeds a billion, not on the whole amount.
+Remember, that’s just on the taxable (post-deductions) part and just on the part that exceeds a billion, not on the whole amount.

 No, GOP pols’ ritual fellation of the billionaire class is a problem, but not the problem.
 We can expect no better from them individually, and certainly not collectively.
 The problem is that citizens here in Texas, and one suspects elsewhere as well, not merely let them get away with such behavior, but actually endorse it.
 They probably would be as outraged as the rest of us if they actually thought about things.
 But they don’t, and the Fox Newses of the world will make sure they don’t.
 Until that changes, the slide toward xenophobia and plutocracy will continue unabated.